HADAIZI/pbb_simple/README.md

 ### 1. **Created `DatabaseHelper`**

-reated the `DatabaseHelper` class to manage SQLite operations.
+Created the `DatabaseHelper` class to manage SQLite operations.
 It includes methods for CRUD (Create, Read, Update, Delete) operations on tasks.

 ```dart
 class DatabaseHelper {